-If we chose Seneca’s Letters as our life coaching resource, we join a tradition that legions of people have subscribed over nearly two millennia.
+If we chose Seneca’s Letters as resilience resource for our writing life, we join a tradition that legions of people have subscribed over nearly two millennia.
 Reading his philosophical books, essays and his plays is been a time honoured way of refining and exercising our facility for practical reason.
 The Stoic school of philosophy Seneca identified with, operated for 600 years in Ancient Greece and Rome.
 However, since the 1800’s, many of the people who read Seneca did so without an accurate grasp of how the Stoic model of philosophy he employed differed from contemporary understandings of what is meant by Philosophy.

 For Seneca and the Stoics, philosophy had two essential components.
 The first was to study philosophical doctrines or ideas.
 That was a type of study that is the ancestor of philosophy as we currently understand it, and how it is taught in universities across the Western world.